YunYunFan Garage Kit Guide

 My rule of thumb is, if whatever detail is larger than the brush you use, just spray it.
 For, buttons and ultra small lines, it's easier to use a brush.
 Remember to thin your enamel paints with the lighter fuel.

 By now, I'm pretty sure you fucked up at this point and get enamel paint on where you don't want it to go.
-But that's ok because now would be a good time to bring out the G06br clean stick.
+But that's ok, because now would be a good time to bring out the G06br clean stick.
 Dip the clean stick in a beaker of lighter fuel, dab the excess and wipe off the paint where you fucked up.
 If the screwed up paint gets to where your clean stick can't reach, use a clean brush dipped in lighter fuel and brush it aside.

 Using enamels for details makes sure that it's almost impossible to have a bad paint job.